Monomial warm inflation revisited: Introduction

 \item {\bf Analytic exploration of the models.}

 We provide a careful analytic study of the primordial spectrum which allows to understand its properties for any combination of $V(\phi)\propto \phi^n$ and $\Gamma(\phi,T) \propto \phi^\alpha\, T^\beta$.
-Previous analytical estimates (see the point above) fail to give a sufficiently good approximation to the properties of the power spectrum in the region of parameter space that is relevant for CMB data, which requires a precision $ \lesssim 1\%$.
-Whereas our approximations are not as good as it would be desirable (although still better than previous attempts) for the amplitude of the primordial spectrum, they reach the desired precision for the scalar spectral index for most of the relevant parameter space, see Fig.~\ref{fig:comparewithprevious}.
+Considering specifically the cases listed in Table 3 and focusing in particular in the quartic potential with dissipation linear in $T$, we find that previous purely analytical estimates fail to give a sufficiently good approximation to the properties of the power spectrum in the region of parameter space that is relevant for CMB data, which requires a precision $ \lesssim 1\%$.\footnote{This led to the introduction of the aforementioned numerically-fitted semi-analytic formula, see the previous point.} Whereas our purely analytical approximations are still not as good as it would be desirable (although better than previous attempts) for the amplitude of the primordial spectrum, they reach the desired precision for the scalar spectral index for most of the relevant parameter space, see Fig.~\ref{fig:comparewithprevious}.

 \item {\bf Stochastic inflation formalism.}